kindly-ai/kindly-demo-app/README.md

 # Kindly Demo App

 This is a demo-application by Convertelligence for the purpose of demonstrating how third-party applications can connect to Kindly.
+[View live demo](http://kindly-demo-production.firebaseapp.com).

 [Go to Kindly documentation](https://kindly.gitbooks.io/kindly/).